wrewsama/obsidian-vault/Source Materials/Books/Software Engineering at Google.md

     - actionable: say what needs to be done to replace the deprecated system, not just simply warn
     - relevant: warning should be surfaced to the user at an appropriate time

+## Tools
+_the last few chapters covered some internal Google tooling which isn't really relevant, but there were a few bits of applicable info_
+- Version Control: Google follows a One Version principle (as far as possible)
+- Code Search: substring searches are made more efficient with trigram indexes
+-

 ---
 Source: https://www.goodreads.com/book/show/48816586-software-engineering-at-google